Your browser is out of date!

 • The typical new low slope membrane roof installation will include a vapor barrier, waterproofing base layer, layers of tapered polyisocyanurate insulation to provide overall minimum R-33, a coverboard, and a membrane, either cold fluid-applied reinforced, or a three-ply build-up with SBS cap sheet.
 New flashings will be installed at all rooftop structures and penetrations.
 All new membrane or paved roofs receive a high-reflectivity coating to reduce heat gain/heat island effect, and to comply with current Energy Code.

-• NYCHA has worked closely with NYC DOB to identify appropriate treatments for the removal and reduction of rooftop structures, such as long-dormant smoke rooms [no such thing – not sure what is meant here] and a height reduction of what used to be incinerator stacks.
+• NYCHA has worked closely with NYC DOB to identify appropriate treatments for the removal and reduction of rooftop structures, such as long-dormant smoke rooms and a height reduction of what used to be incinerator stacks.
 These flues now generally serve as trash chutes that connect to garbage compactors.

 • Comply access requirements with FDNY.